 Prohibited Practices: Avoiding Discrimination Against ESA Handlers

-Landlords must navigate ESA requests with a focus on equity and respect for resident rights.
+Property Owners must navigate ESA requests with a focus on equity and respect for resident rights.

 Debunking Common Misconceptions About ESAs

-Myth: Landlords Can Automatically Reject ESAs
+Myth: Property Owners Can Automatically Reject ESAs

 Many believe that a no-pets policy allows for the automatic rejection of ESAs.
 This is not the case.